grrlgeek/sql-docs/azure-sql/database/long-term-backup-retention-configure.md

 View the backups that are retained for a specific database with an LTR policy, and restore from those backups.

 > [!NOTE]
-> If the logical server has been deleted, use Azure CLI or Powershell commands to view and restore LTR backups.
+> If the logical server has been deleted, use Azure CLI or PowerShell commands to view and restore LTR backups.

 # [Portal](#tab/portal)